 Transit makes an important peak hour contribution in moving people to and from the center city core and close in activity centers.
 The latest National Capital Region Transportation Planning Board study shows that currently about 7% of all daily trips are by public transit.
 About 24% of all commuter trips are by transit, but commuter trips represent only 20% of all daily trips.
 Relatively stable core population and employment, relative to the rest of the region, and the fact that the Metropolitan Washington Council projects that most population and job growth will occcur beyond the Beltway where densities are lower and less transit-supportive make transit unlikely to move even 10% of all daily trips in 2040.
 A regional express bus network is a more practical, flexible, time- and cost-effective alternative to extension of the rail network.

 Eighty percent of daily travel is not commuter trips but that of people trying to live their lives and manage their businesses.
 Sports fields are neither on Metro lines nor candidates for public transit, nor are public schools, grocery stores, movie theaters, suburban restaurants or shopping centers in any great number.
 Office supplies do not move on subways; meat and vegetables do not arrive at grocery stores on buses; trash is not picked up on commuter rail.

 A balanced transportation network requires that transportation resources be balanced based on need and demand.

 Above all, given limited resources, all regional projects (road and rail) must be subject to cost-benefit analysis and prioritization by state and regional officials.

 Investment decisions must be made based on which projects generate the most benefits, reduce congestion and travel times, and increase system reliability.

-For more maps and more information regarding the Alliance's priorities, click on the applicable links below.
+For more information and maps of the Alliance's priorities, click on the applicable links below.